YovkoBuchkov/YovkoBuchkov/README.md

 ### 🏆 Achievements:
 - [in progress]Successfully completed the Python Fundamentals course at SoftUni.
 - [in progress] Participated in the 100 Days of Code challenge and improved my coding skills.
-- Contributed to several open-source projects.
+- [in progress] Contributed to several open-source projects.

 ### 🔗 Useful Links:
 - [My Portfolio](https://github.com/YovkoBuchkov)